HIGH POINT, N.C., April 8, 2021 – High Point University welcomed 12 new hires in the month of March. They are as follows:

-Debbie Mack joined HPU’s Office of Student Affairs as an administrative assistant.
-In this role, Mack serves as an administrative assistant in counseling services.
+Debbie Hammond joined HPU’s Office of Student Affairs as an administrative assistant.
+In this role, Hammond serves as an administrative assistant in counseling services.
 She assists with scheduling client appointments and maintaining an office conducive to the needs of clients and staff.
 Prior to HPU, she worked in office management, customer service, call centers and in education settings such as elementary to community college levels.
-Mack has an associate of applied science in business administration and a Bachelor of Science in business.
+Hammond has an associate of applied science in business administration and a Bachelor of Science in business.

 Alexus Widemon joined HPU’s Office of Student Affairs as a resident director.
 Widemon serves as resident director for Blessing and Belk Hall.
 She supervises residents and ensures students have a successful residential experience.
 Prior to HPU, she worked in higher education and property management.
 She has a bachelor’s degree in liberal studies, professional studies and is currently pursuing her M.Ed. in higher education.